-In this week’s edition of Forecasting Fundamentals, we’re going to cover why financial forecasting is the best thing on earth.
+In this week’s edition of Forecasting Fundamentals, we’re going to cover the advantages of financial forecasting and why is the best thing on earth.

 Ok, might be slightly overexaggerating there, it’s not the best thing on earth, but it is one of the best tools you can use for planning your business.

-There’s absolutely loads of benefits of forecasting, but to ensure this article isn’t 10,000 words long, I’ve picked out 4 of the most important ones below:
+There’s absolutely loads of advantages of financial forecasting, but to ensure this article isn’t 10,000 words long, I’ve picked out 4 of the most important ones below.

 Explore more than one potential future